 "The Factbook is a comprehensive resource of facts and statistics on more than 250 countries and other entities."
 A good source for demographic, political, and economic information from the Central Intelligence Agency.

 Long a standard for finding statistics on social and economic conditions in the United States.
 Publication shifted from the U.S. government to a commercial publisher, so 2012 is the last year of free access.

 Contact the Library

-Still not sure if your source is a peer-reviewed journal?
+Not sure if the article you've found is from a peer-reviewed journal?
 Use the link below and search for the journal.
-HINT: Enter the journal name and select the "TI Title" field to search.
-View the record for your journal and look for the "Peer-Reviewed" line.
-If it says "Yes," you're in business!
+Hint: Enter the journal name and select "TI Title" to search.
+If it is "Peer-Reviewed," that line will say "YES."